Club Oxford Hockey

 Q. The refs seem to be overprotective of the goalies.
 I don't understand why I got a penalty for running into him - that should be part of the game.

-A. It is part of the game - in body contact hockey.
+A. It is part of the game - in the movie "Slapshot"

-are advised to stay out of the crease but it is not illegal for them to be in
+to stay out of the crease but it is not illegal for them to be in there as long

-there as long as they do not interfere with the goalie or are standing in the
+as they do not interfere with the goalie or are standing in the crease as the

-crease as the puck crosses the goal line.
-Players will be allowed one foot in
+puck crosses the goal line.
+Players will be allowed one foot in the crease as

 initiated by the attacker will result in a penalty for interference.